synthetic-tensors/CRISPR-Bulge/README.md

 The folder `evaluations` contains the notebooks `position_effect.ipynb` and `learned_representation_analysis.ipynb` for generating the interpretability visualizations we used in the manuscript.

 ## Processing the GUIDE-seq data
-The folder `process_guide_seq` contains the DNA barcodes for demultiplexing the raw sequencing data of the GUIDE-seq experiments and some instructions for generating the datasets.
+The folder `process_guide_seq` contains the DNA barcodes, accession codes, and raw data links required for the GUIDE-seq pipeline, and some instructions for generating the datasets.
 Please read the README file in the folder.

 # Requirements:
 The code was tested with:\